-- Schedule the WebGISDR tool to run on the primary and standby deployments.
-You can do this using a cron job.
-Define your backup schedule and set up automated tasks to point to the appropriate properties file.
-The two scripts that will import the backups need to call the properties files you copied to the standby deployment.
+- The two scripts that will import the backups need to call the properties files you copied to the standby deployment.

-As mentioned in the introduction, you'll need to estimate the time it takes to complete full and incremental backups and to copy the backup files, add a buffer time, and schedule your scripts to run accordingly.
+As mentioned in the introduction, you'll need to estimate the time it takes to complete full and incremental backups and how long it takes to copy the backup files, add a buffer time to it, and schedule your scripts to run accordingly.